Chrome Sand In Resin Bonded Systems And Inorganic Binders For Castables

 Alkaline phenolic resins with carbon dioxide

-In addition to normal box-type molding techniques, researchers have shown in a review that 3D printing can be used to create molds for chrome sand casting processes(19).
+In addition to normal box-type molding techniques, researchers have shown in a review that 3D printing can be used to create molds for chrome sand casting processes(24).
 Such innovation can produce highly specific molds for casting at low prices, in a process called ‘binder jetting’.
-Optimal ratios for chrome sand, binders and other parameters for casting applications can be determined computationally, enabling greater efficiencies in the sector as a whole(20).
-Furan-type binders are suspected carcinogens and their use is in consideration of being phased out worldwide.
+One concern with 3D printing of such chrome sand containing molds - and other molds - is that excess levels of curing agent will widen the size distribution throughout the sand which can lead to the formation of large size mesostructures(25), which is commensurate with a decrease in the overall sand mold bearing capability.
+Optimal ratios for chrome sand, binders and other parameters for casting applications can be determined computationally, enabling greater efficiencies in the sector as a whole(26).
+Furan-type binders are suspected carcinogens and their use is in consideration of being phased out worldwide - despite being the classical and most used examples of resin type binders in sand casting applications.

 - Chrome sand is used with resins (both organic/resin-based and inorganic) to produce high quality casting molds for the production of high-end casted materials